Project Overview and Status:

-An annual average of 50,000 cy of sediment dredged from the channel and placed in the Chicago Area Confined Disposal Facility (CDF).
-Ongoing shoaling in the Cal-Sag Channel is expected to create a minor additional dredging need within the next 10 years.
+An annual average of 50,000 cubic yards (cy) of sediment are dredged from the Calumet Harbor and River and placed in the Chicago Area Confined Disposal Facility (CDF).
+Ongoing shoaling in the Cal-Sag Channel is expected to create a minor additional dredging need within the next 10-20 years.

 Life-extension measures are being utilized at the existing facility and a new plan for placing material is needed to allow dredging to continue beyond 2022, when the existing facility is expected to close.
 USACE is developing a Dredged Material Management Plan (DMMP) for the maintenance of Calumet Harbor & River and the Cal-Sag Channel over the next 20 years.
 A Draft DMMP was first released for public review on June 9, 2015, and a public meeting was held on June 22, 2015, to provide additional information and accept comments.
 The tentatively- selected plan (TSP) from the 2015 Draft DMMP is no longer feasible, so the U.S. Army Corps of Engineers Chicago District (Chicago District) re-visited the site selection process to determine whether conditions had changed in the project area and whether other potential sites may have become available since the 2015 Draft DMMP was released.
 In addition to the sites previously analyzed, the Chicago District sought to identify additional sites for analysis in the project area through a public involvement campaign with stakeholder organizations and local residents in 2018.